anewusername/masque/README.md

 * Construct from bitmap
 * Boolean operations on polygons (using pyclipper)
 * Implement shape/cell properties
-* Implement OASIS-style repetitions for shapes
+* Deal with shape repetitions for dxf, svg